 Celiac disease is a genetic autoimmune disease which affects both children and adults.
-In people with celiac disease, the body reacts to gluten, a protein found in wheat, rye and barley, setting off an autoimmune reaction.
-This reaction causes the production of antibodies which attack and damage the small intestine.
-Specifically, damage is done to the villi which line the small intestine and are crucial to the absorption of nutrients.
+In people with celiac disease, the body reacts to gluten, a protein found in wheat, rye, and barley, setting off an autoimmune reaction.
+This reaction causes the body to produce antibodies which attack and damage the small intestine.
+Specifically, damage is done to the villi which line the small intestine and are to crucial nutrient absorption.

-Based on a prevalence study done by the Center for Celiac Research, it is believed that 1 in 133 people have celiac disease.
-Diagnosis is made through blood tests and small bowel biopsy.
-The celiac panel blood tests include tissue transglutaminase (tTG) and anti gliadin (AGA) tests.
+Blood tests and small bowel biopsy are the gold standard of diagnosis.
+The celiac panel blood tests include tissue transglutaminase (tTG) and anti-gliadin (AGA) tests.
 A positive tTG result is very suggestive of celiac disease.
 A positive AGA result can indicate celiac disease or wheat allergy.